JackyKch/JimmyButler/README.md

 # Jimmy Butler's Career so far

-## Analysis of South Korean professional foobtball player Heung Min Son since the start of his career using Machine Learning and Data Visualization
+## Analysis of NBA All-Star Jimmy Butler since the start of his career using Machine Learning and Data Visualization

 >### Context